llmcloud24/de.KCD-Summer-School-2024/Day_3/010-basic.md

 ollama run mapler/gpt2
 ```

+See if you can get the model to explain to you what the key messages of the 2017
+paper "Attention is all you need" are.
+Or how it responds to you saying "Hi!".

+> [!TIP]
+> For understanding the difference between legacy models like GPT-2 and the
+> conversational style of current models, we can look into advances in
+> *instruction fine-tuning* and *reinforcement learning from human feedback*;
+> see for example this [IBM blog post](https://www.ibm.com/topics/instruction-tuning).

 If we want to deploy a current state-of-the-art model, we can use the llama-3.1
 model instead.
 You can find it at the top of the model page, as it is currently
 by far the most popular model.